epfl-ada/ada-2023-project-robertwestfanclub2023/README.md

 A list of research questions you would like to address during the project.

 - Question 1: Are there any recurring patterns between a film's genre and its release timing within a year?
 If such patterns exist, do they vary based on the location of the movie, and can these insights contribute to predicting the genre of upcoming film releases in subsequent seasons?
-- Question 2: Which factors have an impact on a movie's success, particularly its likelihood of winning an Oscar award?
-How does the effect of release timing evolve over time?
-Is it possible to predict the Oscar probability, given some factors such as release month, country, language, etc.?
+- Question 2: How does the release timing of a movie impact its likelihood of winning an Oscar award?
+Which other factors have an impact on these chances?
 - Question 3: How does the release month of a movie influence its overall success and popularity, as evidenced by box office revenues, the number of votes, and ratings, while also accounting for the evolution of data documentation quality over the years?

+This question was considered to broad to include in our analysis, se we decided not to include it after milestone 2:

 - Question 4: To what extent does the involvement of specific actors influence a film's success, including its chances of winning awards, expected box office revenue, and ratings?
 Additionally, can we generate actor groups based on genres and predict their probability of achieving success?

 ## Methods